Head of Department: Mr M R Fries BA (Open University)

 Mrs U Herwig MA (University of Bonn) (German Assistante)

 Mrs H E Keevil BA (Exeter)

-Mrs Z Liu BEd (Shenyang Normal University, China) - Head of Mandarinh
+Ms Z Liu BEd (Shenyang Normal University), MA (UCL) - Head of Mandarin

 Mrs C C Winmill MA (Bordeaux)

 The Leverhulme Building contains seven large classrooms and four small classrooms for conversation classes, all of which are equipped with AV and IT facilities, which are also available through the School's Intranet Portal from off site.
 Particularly valuable are extensive online databases for print and AV media, as well as a wide range of interactive media on Epsom College subscriptions.
 We are also proud to run the first language laboratory in the country based on wireless devices, which SANAKO is developing with Epsom College.

 All pupils will also benefit from weekly conversation tasks with our permanently employed Assistants, who are an essential part of the teaching team.
 In the 6th Form, students will have one additional hour of oral tasks every week in pairs, whilst in Years 7-11 these will be shorter periods during the timetabled lessons each week.